ijnek/naosoccer_sim-docs/running-the-robot.rst

     z: -0.4931144624222307
     ---

-To visualise other topics that can be echoed are listed in :ref:`published-topics`.
+Other topics the agent is publishing to are listed in :ref:`published-topics`.
-By writing a subscriber that subccribes to any of the topic, you can access this informaion from your own package.
+By writing a node that subscribes to these topics, you can access this information in your own package.

 Moving the Robot's Joints
 *************************